-- Lighter coloured dogs can very easily have their highlights and whites blown out, so be mindful of your exposure.
+- Lighter colored dogs can very easily have their highlights and whites blown out, so be mindful of your exposure.

-- Dark coloured dogs can look very grey, so be mindful of your white balance.
+- Dark colored dogs can look very grey, so be mindful of your white balance.

 - There will be little separation between your subject and the background.
 Make sure that your background isn’t too cluttered.
 If you have little control of your backdrop, try using a fast lens and dropping it to a very low aperture number!
 I personally love the 1.8 aperture for this type of lighting.